Myth: Market value will be equivocal to the assessed value of the property.

 Myth: An appraisal report is no different than a home inspection report.

-Reality: An appraisal report does not fulfill the same purpose as an inspection.
-An appraiser forms an opinion of value in the appraisal process and resulting document.
 The point of a home inspector is to assess the condition of the home and its main components, then compose a report on their conclusions.